Xerathe/Morrowind_Low-End_Modding_Guide_MWSE/README.md

 # Morrowind_Advanced
-Essentially, it is my modpack for Morrowind with all the necessary links to Nexus Mods
+A kitchen sink modpack for Morrowind with all the necessary links to Nexus Mods.
+Designed to run on my low-end laptop (so no graphical mods).
+My laptop specs:
+- Intel Core i3-6006U 2GHz
+- Intel HD Graphics 520 (Skylake-U GT2f) 1Gb VRAM (don't know why it says 1Gb though, as it more likely to be around 128Mb)
+- 20Gb RAM

+Instructions:
 - Download mods with [insert your preferred mod organizer]
 - Register BSAs
 - Fix all masters in Wrye Mash
+- Copy Mashed Lists from WryeMash to Morrowind/Data Files
 - Merge Lists in Wrye Mash
 - Configure the load order in MLOX
 - Enjoy